quicwg/base-drafts/draft-ietf-quic-recovery.md

 is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial handshake timeout as recommended in
 {{?RFC6298}}.
-When the first acknowledgement is received, an RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.
+When the first acknowledgement is received, an RTT is computed and the timer SHOULD be set for twice the newly computed RTT.

 When a crypto packet is sent, the sender MUST set a timer for twice the smoothed RTT.
 This timer MUST be updated when a new crypto packet is sent and when